 DigiCert's CA Key Pairs are generated by multiple trusted individuals acting in trusted roles and using a cryptographic hardware device as part of scripted key generation ceremony in the environments described in section 5.1 and logged in accordance with section 5.4.
 The cryptographic hardware is evaluated to FIPS 140-2 Level 3 or higher.
 Activation of the hardware requires the use of two-factor authentication tokens.

 DigiCert creates auditable evidence during the key generation process to prove that the CPS was followed and role separation was enforced during the key generation process.
 DigiCert requires that an external auditor witness the generation of or review a recording of any CA keys to be used as publicly trusted root Certificates or to sign EV Certificates.
 For other CA key pair generation ceremonies, an Internal Auditor, external auditor, or independent third party attends the ceremony, or an external auditor examines the signed and documented record of the key generation ceremony, as allowed by applicable policy.

 Subscribers must generate their keys in a manner that is appropriate for the certificate type.
 DigiCert never creates key pairs for publicly trusted SSL/TLS Server Certificates and will not accept a certificate request using a Key Pair previously generated by DigiCert.
 Certificates issued at Level 3 Hardware or at Level 4 Biometric must be generated on validated hardware cryptographic modules using a FIPS-approved method.

-For publicly-trusted TLS Certificates, DigiCert rejects a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 of CA/Browser Baseline Requirements, DigiCert has been made aware that the Applicant's Private Key has suffered a Key Compromise, such as through the provisions of Section 4.9.1.1 of the CA/Browser Baseline Requirements, if it has a known weak Private Key that is easily computed (such as a Debian weak key, see http://wiki.debian.org/SSLkeys).
+For publicly-trusted TLS and S/MIME Certificates, DigiCert rejects a certificate request if the requested Public Key does not meet the requirements set forth in sections 6.1.5 and 6.1.6 of CAB Forum Baseline Requirements, DigiCert has been made aware that the Applicant's Private Key has suffered a Key Compromise, such as through the provisions of section 4.9.1.1 of the CAB Forum Baseline Requirements, if it has a known weak Private Key that is easily computed (such as a Debian weak key, see http://wiki.debian.org/SSLkeys) or there is clear evidence that the specific method used to generate the Private Key was flawed.

 DigiCert will not generate the key pair on behalf of the Subscriber if the Subscriber Certificate request has an extendedKeyUsage extension containing either the values id-kp-serverAuth [RFC5280] or anyExtendedKeyUsage [RFC5280].